clidey/whodb/README.md

 pnpm i && pnpm start
 ```

+## FAQs

+**Q: What inspired the creation of WhoDB?**

+A: WhoDB was inspired by Adminer due to its lightweight nature and ease of use.
+We aimed to enhance these qualities with a focus on graph-based visualization and a consistent user experience across different types of databases.

+**Q: How does WhoDB handle large queries?**

+A: WhoDB will support lazy loading to efficiently manage and display large query results, ensuring smooth performance even with extensive datasets.
+Although, currently the frontend could be laggy with handling large queries.

+**Q: What makes WhoDB different from DBeaver?**

+A: While DBeaver is a highly advanced tool written in Java, it can be resource-intensive.
+WhoDB, on the other hand, is designed to be lightweight and runs with minimal resources, making it accessible to a wider range of users and devices.
+You can run WhoDB with as little as 50m core and 100Mi RAM.

+**Q: Can I use WhoDB with any type of database?**

+A: Yes, WhoDB aims to provide a consistent exploration and editing experience across SQL, NoSQL, and Graph databases.
+It currently only supports Postgres & MySQL.

+**Q: How do I deploy WhoDB?**

+A: WhoDB can be easily deployed using Docker Compose.
+Simply clone the repository and run docker-compose up to get started.

+**Q: Is WhoDB suitable for production environments?**

+A: While WhoDB is designed for lightweight and efficient database exploration, it is always recommended to evaluate its suitability for your specific production environment and use case.

 ## Contributing

 We welcome contributions from the community!
 Feel free to open issues or submit pull requests to help improve WhoDB.